Showing 7 Result(s)

 If you decide to see a psychiatrist or psychologist, be sure to check that they are in your insurance coverage network before you make an appointment.
 If they are not, you can still find help by calling Lifeline or Beyond Blue for information on free and low cost services.

 Depression and anxiety are easier to treat if they are caught early.
-A mental health check-up provided by Modern Medicine can help you avoid the onset of a full-blown disorder, and most people who undergo therapy experience lessening or elimination of their symptoms.
+A mental health check-up can help you avoid the onset of a full-blown disorder, and most people who undergo therapy experience lessening or elimination of their symptoms.

 2. Anxiety